Project collaborators

 One of the largest frogs in the world

 The mountain chicken is one of the largest frogs in the world and can weigh over 40 times as much as a European common frog, reaching up to 1kg in size.
-They eat a variety of animals, including insects, snakes, small mammals, and even other frogs.
-These frogs currently occur in Dominica and Montserrat but were once far more widespread.
+The predator eats a variety of animals, including insects, snakes, small mammals, and even other frogs.

 Mountain chickens are a culturally significant species in both Montserrat and Dominica.
 Mountain chicken was the national dish of Dominica until their decline, and were widely eaten in both Dominica and Montserrat before the chytridiomycosis epidemic.
 The mountain chicken even features in the Coat of Arms of Dominica, and local people on both are islands hope their numbers can be recovered.